bm-chandana2/GoodiesForEmployeesOutput/README.md

 # GoodiesForEmployeesOutput

+Note:The output video is uploaded and to view we have to download the video

 Steps to run the program:

 Note:There are 2 classes one is my helper class and one is my main class